 II.
 Categories and Eligible Activities

-FY2016 allowable costs are divided into the following categories: Equipment is the allowable category for this agreement.
-Each category's allowable costs have been listed in the "Budget Detail Worksheet" above.
+FY 2017 allowable costs are divided into the following categories for this agreement: Planning, Organizational, Exercise, Training, Equipment and Management and Administration.
+Each category's allowable costs has been listed in the "Budget Detail Worksheet" above.